• Skip to primary navigation

 A Great Snack for Toddlers and Kids

 These healthier muffins also make a great breakfast or snack option for toddlers and kids.
 If you want smaller portions, simply bake these muffins in a mini muffin tin to have baby-sized muffins you can give your toddlers and young children.
-Though I would strongly recommend omitting the nuts in this recipe to avoid any choking risks.
+Please omit the nuts in this recipe when serving to young children to avoid any risk of choking.

-• Substitute ½ cup of whole-pastry flour with oat flour.
+• Substitute 1/2 cup of whole-pastry flour with oatmeal or oat flour.

 • Replace the brown sugar with coconut sugar for a refined sugar-free muffin.